Harshitha-Bandaru/DevTinder/README.md

 - define schema
 - define model
 - Convention : Model name should always with Capital letter indicating it's a model

+7. Diving into APIs

+- If the casing doesn't match in the key, mongodb ignores it

+To Explore:

+- difference between JSON and javascript object
+- objectId, **v** in mongodb
+- express.json - middleware